AI & Data Quality · Production ML · Annotation QA

 3.1×

-Average retraining cycles required in ungoverned projects vs 1.4× in governance-integrated projects — for equivalent accuracy targets
+Average retraining cycles required in ungoverned projects vs 1.4× in governance-integrated projects for equivalent accuracy targets

 91 days

-Average time-to-governance-failure in projects with no formal IAA tracking (from project start to first measurable drift event)
+Average time-to-governance-failure in projects with no formal IAA tracking — from project start to first measurable drift event

 Source: Precise BPO Solution internal project quality database, aggregated across 40+ annotation projects, 2023–2025.
-Precise BPO Solution — 10+ years in data operations, established 2008.
+17+ Years Since 2008.
 Data anonymised.
-Individual project results vary.

 What Independent Research Says About Annotation Quality Failures